Stonehenge and Avebury World Heritage Site

 The Henge is only one of a complex of ancient monuments concentrated in the 25 square kilometres of the Avebury half of the World Heritage Site.
 It lies at the centre of an outstanding Neolithic ritual landscape dating back over five and a half thousand years.
 The earliest focus of ritual activity in the area was at nearby Windmill Hill in around 3700BC.
 The impressive West Kennet Long Barrow was also begun in this period.
 Another key monument in the landscape is Silbury Hill.
 Built around the same period at the Henge, it represents another astonishing feat of Neolithic endeavour.
 At 30m high, it is the largest prehistoric mound in Europe.

 As well as these key monuments, the landscape contains a wealth of archaeological remains including well-preserved Bronze Age round barrows which belong to one of the greatest concentrations of round barrows in the country.
 Over 330 archaeological sites are known within the WHS, 160 of which are Scheduled Monuments.
 The area is also of national significance for its nature conservation interests and it is wholly situated within the North Wessex Downs Area of Outstanding Natural Beauty.

 Any visit to Avebury should include time to explore this outstanding landscape and its fascinating monuments.
 Large parts of the Site including many of the major monuments are open to visit free of charge at any time.
-There are also two excellent museums run by the National Trust which can help you to gain a better understanding of the site.
+There is also the Alexander Keiller Museum at Avebury run by the National Trust which can help you to gain a better understanding of the site.